 The stigma of being a mother, a POC, and having more than two children is alive and well.
 Growing up this stigma was seared into my brain by way of watching my mother struggle to raise her four children.
-By comparing my extended family, aunts with 5 and more children, to those of my non-Mexican peers at school.
-By the government and the media where they automatically assumed that a POC family with multiple children is likely on welfare.
+Also, by comparing my extended family, like aunts with 5 or more children, to those of my non-Mexican peers at school.
+Then, by the government and the media where they automatically assumed that a POC family with multiple children is likely on welfare.
 If I wasn’t drawing comparisons in real life, then I was busy analyzing them from the TV shows on Nickelodeon.
 Those where the white families of the main characters never had more than two or three brothers and sisters.

 Ironically, I have now found myself with one more child than what I considered “ideal.”
-Funny how life throws you curve balls.
-Here I was perfectly planning to have my third child, and suddenly I was presented with not one more but two.
-Throughout that pregnancy, I was riddled with obstacles that seemed to want to prevent their birth.
-After they had been born, I was preoccupied with making sure they met their goals to bring them home from the NICU.
-Once they were home, there was only one challenge to overcome daily, survive.
-My point being that having children is more than just the amount of children you have.
+(Funny how life throws you curve balls.)
+Here I was, perfectly planning to have my third child, and suddenly I was presented with not one but two.

 Now let’s flash forward to today.
 I have been avoiding going to any store with all my kids for fear of being labeled.
 How crazy is that?
 None of the things I once thought of people who fit into that monstrous stigma are real, and yet they are keeping me from going about the regular chores that come with being a mom.
 The stigma is then aggravated further when I read stories from other moms dealing with strangers’ snide comments about how they “need to learn how to control their children,” or “if you can’t keep them quiet then why did you have them?”
 Plus other nasty things people say.

-So why is it then that this stigma haunts me?
+So, why is it then that this stigma haunts me?
 Raising my children has taught me what reality truly is.
 You cannot plan anything.
 It was not my fault that I had twins instead of one child for my last pregnancy.
-My beliefs have evolved into paradigms more complex than those of a child.
-I would have believed I knew how wrong it is to assume anything about any race – that striving to be white isn’t the end all be all.
-However, I am living in the environment that I idolized on those Nickelodeon TV shows when I was young, where the white family has a nice home, nice cars, a SAHM, and nearly the perfect amount of children.
-I live in a town where most of my white friends have less than four children.
-I am surrounded by the white ideal.
+My beliefs have evolved.
+I would have thought I knew how wrong it is to assume anything about any race – that striving to be white isn’t the end all be all.
+However, I am living in the environment that I idolized on those Nickelodeon TV shows when I was young, where the white family has a beautiful home, nice cars, a SAHM, and nearly the perfect amount of children.

 It would seem this stigma has turned into much more.

 Luckily, I DO presume my beliefs have evolved.
 Labels are meant for our food, not people.
-There should never be a basis of self-worth stemming from the quantity of children you have and what your skin color is.
-You should never judge me on the premise of what you think is the “appropriate” number of children to have.
+There should never be a basis of self-worth stemming from the number of children you have and what your skin color is.
 There is no such number.
 Your race is not better than mine.

 I want to highlight this stigma because I am well aware of how prevalent it is throughout the POC community.
 Sadly, even my family has been critical of my brood, and it is unacceptable – even if said in a joking manner.

 One of my coping mechanisms is always to put on my brave face and separate the self that cannot with the self that can.
-So, in keeping with my personal growth goals for this year I am ready to put my big girl pants on and take ALL my children to the mall by myself.
-I am opening up to feeling vulnerable but not being vulnerable.
+So, in keeping with my personal growth goals for this year, I am ready to put my big girl pants on and take ALL my children to the mall by myself.
+I am opening up to feeling exposed but not being vulnerable.

 Finally, if you find yourself in the midst of someone’s unruly children, don’t be an ass.
-Instead, offer assistance or a gentle smile.
-After all, a mother’s (or father’s) work is hard and never ends.
-Let’s not pile criticisms on top of her/his already tremendous job.
+Instead, offer assistance, a gentle smile, or “I’ve been there” knowledge.
+After all, raising children is hard work and never ends.
+Let’s not pile criticisms on top of that already tremendous job.